ATarchrive21221/ATarchrive21221/README.md

 🚀 About Me

-I'm a Computer Science student at the University of New Brunswick.
+I'm a QA Enginner currently working in the public sector, graduated with a Computer Science degree at the University of New Brunswick.
 My interests span across game development, web applications, and AI-related projects.

 🔧 Skills & Technologies